NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Experiments

-\textbf{The influence of $L$}.
-To a great extent, $L$ directly determines the parameter size of the model.
-We vary $L$ from 1 to 5 and fix $k=10$.
+\textbf{On parameter $L$}.
+We fix the best value of $K$ and vary $L$ from 1 to 5 on each dataset.
 The results are shown in Figure \ref{fig:exp3_l}.
 Generally speaking, a smaller $L$ can achieve a high accuracy while a larger $L$ degrades the performance of \name.
-This scenario can attribute to that a larger $L$ is easy to result in over-fitting. we set $L=3$ for AMiner-CS.
-For Reddit and Amazon2M, we set $L=1$.
+Such a result can attribute to the fact that a larger $L$ is more likely to cause over-fitting. we set $L=3$ for AMiner-CS, and set $L=1$ for other datasets.